SufiyanTsauri/SufiyanTsauri/README.md

 I am enthusiastic about studying the IT field.
 I am very interested especially front-end, mobile development, web development, database development, and UI/UX.
 Apart from that.

 * 🖥️  See my portfolio at [notion.so/sufiyantsauri](http://https://www.notion.so/Portofolio-3f36595285cc49c090ccecf731a1bbef)
-* 🧠  I'm curently learning Laravel
+* 🧠  I'm curently learning Go

 ### Skills